biocatchltd/yellowbox/docs/service.rst

         Stop the service.

-        This method will block until the service is fully stopped.
+        This method should block until the service is fully stopped.

-    .. method:: is_alive()
+    .. method:: is_alive() -> bool
         :abstractmethod:

         Returns whether the service is currently running.